cisco-open/camblet/site/docs/src/content/docs/start/quickstart.md

 sudo chmod 644 /etc/camblet/kubelet-ca.crt
 ```

-Modify the configuration and enable Kubernetes.
-The config should look like this:
+Modify the configuration to enable Kubernetes.
+The config should resemble the following:

 ```sh
 agent: